oddbird/oddsite/content/2017/09/25/susy-use.rst

   @mixin with-layout($config, $clean: false) { /* … */ }

-For the Susy2 media-query syntax, we would rename ``susy-at`` to ``susy-breakpoint`` and separing the media-query from the Susy settings, rather than storing them inside the same map:
+For the Susy2 media query syntax, we would rename ``susy-at`` to ``susy-breakpoint`` and separate the media query from the Susy settings, rather than storing them inside the same map:

 .. code:: scss